|Policy Title:||Fiscal Misconduct Reporting|

-Brief Description: Establishes the procedures and responsibilities for reporting and resolving instances of known or suspected fiscal misconduct at the University of Colorado.
+Brief Description: This policy establishes the procedures and responsibilities for reporting and resolving instances of known or suspected fiscal misconduct.

 This policy establishes the procedures and responsibilities for reporting and resolving instances of known or suspected fiscal misconduct in order to: protect the assets and interests of the University, ensure a coordinated approach toward resolution of fiscal misconduct, and encourage compliance with applicable State Fiscal Rules and Colorado Revised Statutes.
 The policy is derived from the statutes noted below and outlines specific responsibilities for individuals involved in a fiscal misconduct situation.

 State Fiscal Rules require reporting losses from fraud, theft or embezzlement in excess of a specified dollar limit to the State Division of Accounts and Control.
 The State Controller authorized an increase in the University's reporting threshold to $10,000, due to the University's policies and internal processes for handling fiscal misconduct.